sequana/GNFish/README.md

 ### PARAMETERS:<br />

 **--email** -> mandatory e-mail for NCBI searches<br />
 **--query** -> file with the queries.
 Usually simple taxa names (species, group).
 Field tags or filters can be added to each query.
-See examples below or look at Examples directory for examples of query files<br />
+See examples below or look at Example directory for examples of query files<br />

 Optional parameters:<br />
 **--genomic** -> downloads whole genomic data<br />